 By adding a tiny amount (¼ tsp) of canola oil to the pot, the chances of maple syrup boiling over are greatly reduced because the oil helps burst the larger bubbles.
 This trick with oil works with boiling pasta water, though some purists will argue that the little bit of oil may interfere with the sauce sticking to the pasta.
 I'll leave that discussion for another time.

-Temperature is key when making maple butter, just like when you are making maple fudge.
-Cooking the syrup enough to achieve the right concentration of sugar is key, but the cooling phase is also very important.
+Temperature is key when making maple butter, just like when making maple fudge.
+Cooking the syrup enough to achieve the right sugar concentration is key, but the cooling phase is also very important.
 You need to cool the syrup enough that the sugar will crystallize, but if you cool it too much, it will harden into a block that is impossible to whip.

-If you beat your cooked/cooled maple syrup for a long time and it never forms a creamy, opaque spread, this means the syrup wasn't concentrated enough.
+If you beat your cooked/cooled maple syrup for a long time and it never forms a creamy, opaque spread, the syrup isn't concentrated enough.
 Your best bet is to transfer the mixture back to the pot and cook it again.

 Storage and shelf life

-At room temperature, the maple cream is more likely to break down and liquefy: maple syrup may separate out.
+The maple cream is more likely to break down and liquefy at room temperature: maple syrup may separate out.
 At room temperature, mold may also be an issue to watch out for.
-In the refrigerator, maple butter can be stored for up to 6 months.
-By the way, the same goes for maple syrup: store maple syrup in the fridge too to reduce mold production.
+Maple butter can be stored in the refrigerator for up to 6 months.
+The same goes for maple syrup: store maple syrup in the fridge too to reduce mold production.

 📖 Recipe